ngs-docs/2017-ucsc-metagenomics/salmon_tutorial.rst

     split-reads.py $file
   done

-Now, we can run our reads against this reference:
+Now, we can quantify our reads against this reference:
 ::
   for file in *.pe.fq.gz.1
   do